webfactory/webfactory-gulp-preset/README.md

 The Webpack Gulp task is preconfigured for compiling Svelte apps, but you need to require `svelte` and `svelte-loader` as a direct dependencies in your project to make it work.

 Specify
-- the `svelteVersion` as a first-level property (string or number) in `gulp-config.js`, e.g. `svelteVersion: '^4.2'`; the path to Svelte internals changed in v4 which is why the project needs to supply the Svelte version that is in use.
+- the `svelteVersion` as a first-level property (string or number) in `gulp-config.js`, e.g. `svelteVersion: '4.2'` (you can supply a string or a number as long as the value can be transformed into a floating point by `parseFloat()`); the path to Svelte internals changed in v4 which is why the project needs to supply the Svelte version that is in use.
 If no `svelteVersion` is provided, this preset defaults to settings for version 3.
 - the entry point (.js file) as any other in `gulp-config.js`,

 and Webpack will auto-detect Svelte and know what to do.